0xa08ab242/slack-theme-cli/slack4/README.md

 changing the value for "bootSonic": from "once" to "bootSonic": "never" then restart Slack.

 This resolved it, but two weeks later, the theming reverted because the setting had 'magically' changed from "never" to "always."
+Changing it back fixed it, but I am left wondering what changed this setting?

+Then, about a week later, it reverted again, this time the theming reverted because the setting had 'magically' changed from "never" to "once."
+As before, changing it back fixed it, and I still don't know what changed the setting.

 ## Credits